rust-lang/rust/doc/rust.md

 very incomplete; only a modest number of sections have accompanying grammar rules.
 Formalizing the grammar accepted by the Rust parser is ongoing work, but future versions of this document will contain a complete grammar.
-Moreover, we hope that this grammar will be be extracted and verified as LL(1) by an automated grammar-analysis tool, and further tested against the Rust sources.
+Moreover, we hope that this grammar will be extracted and verified as LL(1) by an automated grammar-analysis tool, and further tested against the Rust sources.
 Preliminary versions of this automation exist, but are not yet complete.